ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Claim:
 : A piece of information, in the form of a key-value pair.

-Environment Measurement Tuple (EMT):
+Environment-Claim Tuple (ECT):

-: A structure containing a set of environment Claims that describe a Target Environment and a set of measurement Claims that describe attributes of the Target Environment.
+: A structure containing a set of values that describe a Target Environment plus a set of measurement / Claim values that describe properties of the Target Environment.
+The ECT also contains authority which identifies the entity that authored the ECT.

+> *[Ned] Suggest we use Environment-Properties Tuple (EPT) since the use of claim here is more focused than what is possible given the definition above.*

 reference state:
 : Claims that describe various alternative states of a Target Environment.
 Reference Values Claims typically describe various possible states due to versioning, manufactruing practices, or supplier configuration options.
 See also {{Section 2 of -rats-endorsements}}.